 Bart’s Pro-Forgery Arguments

-There’s a number of different arguments Bart uses to argue against the genuineness of these two letters, but I’ll focus on the two that he believes are the strongest.
+There’s a number of different arguments Bart uses to argue against the genuineness of these two letters, but I’ll focus on the three that he believes are the strongest.

 “…the main reason for thinking Paul didn’t write Ephesians is that what the author says in places does not jibe with what Paul says in his own letters.
 Ephesians 2.1-10, for example, certainly looks like Paul’s writing, but just on the surface.